-- a) All applications for development within WESTON 7 shall be evaluated in the context of: - i.
-The availability of capacity within the municipal service infrastructure systems and the transportation system; - ii.
+- a) All applications for development within WESTON 7 shall be evaluated in the context of: - The availability of capacity within the municipal service infrastructure systems and the transportation system; - ii.
 Conformity with this Plan and the relevant policies of the VOP; and - iii.
-Consistency with the Vaughan City-Wide Urban Design Guidelines and any other relevant and Council adopted Manuals, Master Plans, Guidelines and Strategies, including consistency with the WESTON 7 Transportation Master Plan. - b) To ensure orderly development of WESTON 7, and the most efficient and economical use of existing infrastructure, justification shall be required with a development application, to the satisfaction of the City that:

-i.
-Transportation System requirements necessary to ensure that fundamental infrastructure elements such as roadways, active transportation networks, and transit capacities are adequately established in both interim and ultimate conditions within a timeframe deemed acceptable to the City and the Region.
-The capital costs for any

-Transportation System requirements necessary to facilitate the proposed development shall not adversely affect the City's or the Region's budget;
+Consistency with the Vaughan City-Wide Urban Design Guidelines and any other relevant and Council adopted Manuals, Master Plans, Guidelines and Strategies. - b) To ensure orderly development of WESTON 7, and the most efficient and economical use of existing infrastructure, justification shall be required with a development application, to the satisfaction of the City that: - i.
+Transportation System requirements, including transit, the Road Network and the Active Transportation Network are in place and/or available within a timeframe deemed acceptable to the City and the Region.
+The capital costs for any Transportation System requirement necessary to facilitate the proposed development shall not adversely affect the City's or the Region's budget; - ii.

-- ii.
 Municipal service infrastructure requirements are in place and/or available within a timeframe deemed acceptable to the City and the Region.
 The capital costs for any municipal service infrastructure requirement necessary to facilitate the proposed development shall not adversely affect the City's or the Region's budget; - iii.
 The requirements for the Pedestrian Realm and Active Transportation Networks and the delivery of public service facilities are in place and/or available within a timeframe deemed acceptable to the City, and the associated capital costs associated with the Pedestrian Realm and Active Transportation Networks, as well as the public service facilities required for the development shall not adversely affect the City's budget; and - iv.
 Adequate school capacity has been confirmed by the school boards including provision of school sites, as required, or such other alternative solution has been agreed upon by the school boards.